timothycrosley/preconvert/README.md

 - Enable conversion from complex to simple types independant of desired output format
 - Provide built in conversion for common types that are not universally supported (dataclasses, namedtuple, etc...)
-- Provide a way to build custom preconverters or override built-in preconverters
+- Provide a way to build custom preconverts or override built-in preconverts
-- Ability to build preconverters that are dependent on the destination format
+- Ability to build preconverts that are dependent on the destination format
 - Easy utilization from existing projects

 # How do I use this?